aaronsmorris/SmartPoolThermometer/README.md

 #### Waterproofing

-Below was my process for the several prototypes I made and the final version.
-It might be overkill, but I have not experienced a single water leak after weeks in the pool.
+For waterproofing the box, I didn't go as extreme as jaisor did, but this is what I did.
+If it starts to leak then I'll consider flexseal as well.

-1. Coat the box with ... epoxy like coating.
+1. Coat the box with epoxy resin.
 Heavier on the bottom and sides of the box.
-Very light on the top and the lid as to not compromise dimensional fit.
 Wipe any excess around the top and lid if concerned, when this stuff hardens it is very difficult to correct (sanding and headaches).
-Mask off the inside of the box where the board and battery will go.
-2. Insert the thermometer sensor in the box and mask it off with tape about 10mm away from the box.
-Glue without any gaps and apply some silicone on the top side when the glue is dry.
-Wait for the silicone to dry/cure.
+2. Insert the thermometer sensor in the box, let it stick out about a 1/2 inch.
+Epoxy the probe in place from the top and bottom, working the Epoxy into the hole.
-3. Glue the solar panes, ensure no gaps on the back side.
-Mask off with tape the effecive area of the solar panel.
+3. Epoxy the solar panels, ensure no gaps on the back side.
+Mask off the top of the solar panels with tape.
-4. Spray (rubber coating), thicker on the bottom and around the unmasked part of the sensor, thinner on top and on the lid to ensure the parts fit snuggly but still fit.
+4. Coat the lid with epoxy resin.

 #### Circuit board layout

-* Ensure the output of the TP4056 board goingto the ESP8266 is 5v with the little adjuster provided
+* Ensure the output of the TP4056 board going to the ESP8266 is 5v by adjusting the variable potentiometer on the board using a voltmeter measuring the Vout terminals.

 #### Assembly

 Battery and case go on the bottom.
 The temp sensor in the designate hole pushed all the way down and sealed with appropriate waterproof sealer / adhesive.